DS-X1/Radar-Lucia/roadmap.md

-A basic weather website typically includes several key components to provide weather information to users.
-Here are some essential parts you would typically find in a basic weather website:
+# Planned Features

+## Main Stuff

 1. Current Weather Display: Show the current weather conditions, such as temperature, humidity, wind speed, and weather description (e.g., sunny, cloudy, rainy).
-This section often includes an icon or image representing the weather condition.
+Includes an icon or image representing the weather condition.

-2. Location Search: Allow users to search for a specific location or enter their location to get weather information.
-This feature can be a search bar or a dropdown menu with popular locations.

 3. Forecast: Display a weather forecast for upcoming days, usually including the high and low temperatures, weather descriptions, and possibly additional details like precipitation probability.